mlswg/mls-architecture/draft-ietf-mls-architecture.md

 consistency guarantees.
 Messages may arrive to different clients in different orders and with varying amounts of latency, which means clients are responsible for reconciliation.

+This type of Delivery Service might arise, for example, when group members are sending each message to each other member inidividually, or when a distributed peer-to-peer network is used to broadcast messages.

 Upon receiving a Commit from the Delivery Service, clients can either: